pruthviperumalla/Event-Recommender-System/README.md

 - **Gaussian Naive Bayes**

-   Gaussian Naive Bayes model gave the following result.
-We could not tune the parameters as there were no hyperparameters present.
-This was one of the reasons which discouraged us to use this method for classification.
-Naive Bayes gives equal importance to all the fields and does not discrimate betweeen the features.
+   Gaussian Naive Bayes model below the baseline result in terms of F0.5 score.
+The naive assumption that the every pair of features is conditionally independent may not hold in our case.
+Also, Naive Bayes gives equal importance to all the fields and does not discrimate betweeen the features.
+These may be reasons for its low performance.

 - **Ensemble Classifier**